lfishRhungry/zbanner/README.md

 GenerateModule or Generator is an abstraction for scan targets generation.
 It makes target generation extensible and flexible.
 I expect that users can design their own target generation algorithms, or method like gererating from database or files, even design it with OutputModule together.

-The default Generator is the one extracted from Masscan.

 ## Helps in Detail